 Jimmy and Aroha live with their 3-year-old daughter in Hastings.
-When they bought their first house they decided to work out a budget together
+When they bought their first house they decided to work out a budget together paid off their hire purchase and saved working out a budget.
+At the start, Jimmy and Aroha just wanted to pay off making that change meant the rest of

-Building their budget took time but, once it was done, Jimmy and Aroha could see where their money was going.
-They found there were some areas where they could spend a bit less and put that money towards paying off debt.
+Building their budget took time but, less and put that money towards paying off debt.